- Rust 87.1%

 --selector <SELECTOR> CSS selector for size injection (optional — scans without modification if omitted)

---analyze-page <PATH> Analyze specific page with detailed breakdown (e.g., "/", "/portfolio/")
+--analyze-page <PATH> Analyze a specific page with detailed breakdown.
+Paths are relative

 --dry-run Calculate sizes and validate selectors but do not write any files